hmchen47/DataScience/ML/MLNN-Hinton/14-GANs.md

       + precious information in the labels only used for the fine-tuning
         + at this stage feature detectors decided
         + not squandering precious information designing feature detectors from scratch
-    + fine-tuning only modifying the features slightly to get the category boundaries right $to$ backpropagation not required to discover new features
+    + fine-tuning only modifying the features slightly to get the category boundaries right $\to$ backpropagation not required to discover new features
     + unlabeled training data
       + backpropagation works well
       + still very useful for discovering good features